Morarano Well Project – Madagascar

 Peace Corps Volunteer Directing Project

 This is an excellent project that satisfies an urgent need.
-It is expected that the clean water source will immediately yield benefits in improvement of the health and wellbeing of the villagers.
+It is expected that the clean water source will immediately yield benefits in the improvement of the health and well-being of the villagers.

 Dollar Amount of Project